 Alasdair is regularly instructed in appeals to the Upper Tribunal and the Court of Appeal and in judicial reviews in both the High Court and Upper Tribunal.
 He appears frequently before the Upper Tribunal and First-Tier Tribunal in all areas of immigration law, including refugee, human rights, family, EEA, student, points-based system, bail and deportation cases.

 He also appears in judicial reviews of trafficking decisions and age assessments.

-Alasdair is recommended in Band 2 by Chambers and Partners 2019 edition, where he is described as ‘efficient, responsive, strategic, and very generous with his time and ideas’ and his work is said to be ‘to a very high standard and delivered well in advance of deadlines’.
-In Chambers and Partners 2018, ‘his approachable manner and willingness to offer constructive advice’ were noted, and it was said that he is ‘calm and strategic in the face of the most difficult clients’, ‘has very high standards of preparation’ and is ‘excellent at defending the client’s interest in court’.
-In the Legal 500, he is recommended as a leading junior, and it is said that he has ‘a first-class mind and gets to the heart of the matter quickly.”
+Alasdair is recommended in Band 2 by Chambers and Partners 2020 as ‘simply superb: a wonderful advocate who understands the finer points of the law’ and as ‘exceptionally level-headed and focused, very good with difficult clients, and has a way of simplifying things that appear complicated’.
+In Chambers and Partners 2019, he was described as ‘efficient, responsive, strategic, and very generous with his time and ideas’ and his work was said to be ‘to a very high standard and delivered well in advance of deadlines’.
+In the Legal 500, he is recommended as a leading junior, and it is said that he has ‘has both vast legal knowledge and a practical, down-to-earth approach’.

 He contributed chapters on asylum and human rights claims to the Legal Action Group book on Foreign National Prisoners.
 He is a contributor to Halsbury’s Laws and the Administrative Court Digest, and has written for publications including the New Law Journal, the Journal of Immigration, Asylum and Nationality Law and the European Human Rights Law Review.